themattrix/bash-concurrent/README.md

 A limit less than 1 is treated as no limit.

+## Compact Display

+If the number of tasks exceed the terminal height, the "compact display" will be activated.
+It can also be explicitly activated by setting the `CONCURRENT_COMPACT` environment variable to anything other than `0`.

+In this mode, each task is represented by a single character instead of an entire line.
+An execution summary is displayed below the tasks.

 ## Logging

 By default, logs for each task will be created in `./logs/<timestamp>/`.